Global shares edge lower on new COVID-19 outbreaks in Asia - Up News Info

 Germany’s 10-year bond yield was up 1 basis point at -0.173%.

-(Reporting by Tom Arnold in London and Elizabeth Dilts Marshall in New York; Editing by David Gregorio and Chizu Nomiyama)
+(Reporting by Tom Arnold in London and Elizabeth Dilts Marshall in New York; Editing by Chizu Nomiyama and Christopher Cushing)

 Advertisement